Rafter Length Calculator

 How to Calculate the Length of a Rafter

 A rafter is a structural member that provides support for the roof sheathing and transfers the weight of the roof to the exterior walls of a building.
-Calculating the length of the rafters is an essential part of framing a roof or truss.
+Calculating the length of the rafters is an essential part of framing a roof.

 The length of a rafter is the distance between the point where the rafter meets the beam (or opposing rafter for a truss) and the end of the overhang.
 Note that this is not necessarily the same as the length of the rafter board, which might need to be cut longer to account for rafter tails or an edge profile.

-You can calculate the length of a rafter in a few easy steps.
+Each type of rafter may need to be measured differently.
+You can calculate the length of a common rafter in a few easy steps.

 Before you start your project